Deep Unfolding of the DBFB Algorithm with Application to ROI CT Imaging with Limited Angular Density: Model-based iterative reconstruction

-Since $\Mb \in \mathcal{S}^{+}_L$, function $Q(\cdot, \overline{\xb})$ is strongly convex.
-Its minimization at each reweighted step is well-defined, with a unique solution that can be conveniently obtained using the dual forward-backward algorithm \cite{combettes2011proximal, Pustelnik2022}.
-An accelerated version of the dual forward-backward algorithm is its block coordinate version (DBFB) \cite{abboud2017dual}, which allows for splitting the terms of function \eqref{eq:funch} and accessing their proximity operators separately.
-We exploit the splitting of $h$ into two blocks $h_0$ and $h_1$ to yield the form of the DBFB algorithm provided in \eqref{alg:DBFB}.
-The estimate $\boldsymbol{x}_n$ generated by the algorithm at iteration $n$ has been denoted in bold italic to distinguish it from the reweighting point $\overline{\xb}$.
+The $k$-th iteration of Algorithm \ref{alg:rewighted} requires to solve \eqref{eq:step_algo1}, which amounts to minimizing the function $Q(\cdot, \overline{\xb})$, with $\overline{\xb}$ equals to the current iterate $\xb_k$.
+Since $\Mb \in \mathcal{S}^{+}_L$, $Q(\cdot, \overline{\xb})$ is strongly convex for every $\overline{\xb} \in \RR^L$.
+The minimization \eqref{eq:step_algo1} is hence well-defined, with a unique solution that can be conveniently obtained using the dual forward-backward algorithm \cite{combettes2011proximal, Pustelnik2022}.
+An accelerated and light version of this algorithm is its block coordinate version (DBFB) \cite{abboud2017dual}, which allows for accessing the proximity operators of $h_0$ and $h_1$ separately. \\Algorithm \ref{alg:DBFB} describes $N \in \NN^*$ iterations of DBFB.
+The output $\boldsymbol{x}_N$ generated by DBFB with input $\xb_k$ then defines $\xb_{K+1}$ in Algorithm~\ref{alg:rewighted}. {For every $n \in \{1,\ldots,N\}$, DBFB updates the main primal variable $\boldsymbol{x}_n$ as well as two dual variables $\zb_n^0 \in \RR^{T}$ and $\sb_n^1 \in \RR^{2JL}$, associated with the data fidelity (\textbf{data step (D)}) or the regularization (\textbf{regularization step (R)}) terms, respectively.
+Each dual variable is activated (or not) at iteration $n$ according to a binary variable $\varepsilon_n$. } \\ When $N \to \infty$, the DBFB sequence $(\boldsymbol{x}_n)_{n \in \mathbb{N}}$ converge to the solution to \eqref{eq:step_algo1} under the following assumptions on the algorithm parameters~\cite{abboud2017dual}:

-At each iteration of the DBFB algorithm, either the data fidelity term or the regularization term is processed, through the \textbf{data (D)} and \textbf{regularization (R)} steps, respectively.
-The implementation of each step is discussed in Appendix \ref{a:DFB}.
+The first three assumptions are stepsize range conditions.
+The last one means that each step \textbf{(D)} and \textbf{(R)} is performed at least once every $M$ iterations.
+The practical implementation of the proximal operators involved in DBFB for our choices for $h_0$ and $h_1$ is discussed in Appendix \ref{a:DFB}. \\ \\ The overall iterative strategy for approximating the solution to \eqref{eq:pb0} consists of applying Algorithm~\ref{alg:rewighted}, where, for every $k \in \NN^*$, $N_k \in \NN^*$ iterations of Algorithm~\ref{alg:DBFB} are used as an inner solver with $\overline{\xb} = \xb_k$ to compute $\xb_{k+1}$ in \eqref{eq:step_algo1}.
+We call the resulting iterations \textit{reweighted DBFB (RDBFB) algorithm} {(see Figure \ref{fig:flow})}.
+Such a combination of an iterative reweighted algorithm with dual ascent steps is original to our knowledge.
+In the context of CT, iterative reweighted algorithms usually involve surrogates to the regularization term~\cite{Yu2017, Wang2017} rather than to the data fidelity, as done here.